 Typically IBM Software Support applies specialized knowledge to analyze trace logs to determine the source of problems.
-However, you can open trace logs in a text editor to learn some basic facts about your IBM Tivoli Monitoring environment.
+However, you can open trace logs in a text editor such as vi to learn some basic facts about your IBM Tivoli Monitoring environment.
+You can use the ls -ltr command to list the log files in the install_dir/logs directories, sorted by time they were last updated.